-Notable quotes: 'Bad Education' filmmaker Pedro Almodóvar vs. Catholic Church anti-gay bigotry
+'Bad Education' filmmaker Pedro Almodóvar quotes: Confronting Catholic Church anti-gay bigotry

-Pedro Almodóvar's controversial mix of film noir (in color), comedy, and drama, Bad Education / La mala educación, features not only Gael García Bernal's femme fatale-ish “Mexican-Caribbean” transvestite (see image above and Bernal quote further below) but also a pedophilic (gay) Catholic priest, some near-explicit gay sex, Sara Montiel's unexpected effect on impressionable boys, an homage to the power of cinema, and quotes such as:
+Besides featuring Gael García Bernal as a femme fatale-ish “Mexican-Caribbean” transvestite (see image above and Bernal quote further below), a pedophilic (gay) Catholic priest, some near-explicit gay sex, Sara Montiel's unexpected effect on impressionable boys, and an homage to the power of cinema, Bad Education also features quotes such as:

 “I think I've just lost my faith at this moment, so I no longer believe in God or hell.
 As I don't believe in hell, I'm not afraid.
 And without fear I'm capable of anything.”

-Recently, Almodóvar had a few things to say – off-screen – about the Catholic Church's fight against equal rights for gays in Spain, where the socialist government has paved the way for the legalization of gay marriage.
+Recently, Almodóvar came up with his own – off-screen – quote about the Catholic Church's fight against equal rights for gays in Spain, where the socialist government has paved the way for the legalization of gay marriage.

 “What the Church is doing – really badly – is fighting against citizens.
 As secularism grows stronger and stronger every day, the role of the Church is growing smaller and smaller.”

 July 2005 update: Gay marriage became legal in Spain on July 3.
 The Netherlands (2001) and Belgium (2003) are the only two other countries where same-sex marriage is legal.
 Canada should soon follow suit.

 At the time of the Spanish decision, Pedro Almodóvar shared a few more thoughts: